Moving to an Electric Fleet? Don’t Forget About EV Telematics

 We at Gridline know that vendor is Geotab.
 Geotab already supports 100 EV makes and models and has been ranked by ABI Research as the world’s leading commercial telematics vendor two years in a row.

 Gridline is a certified Geotab reseller, which means we’re highly qualified to help you get the most out of your EV telematics using Geotab’s market-leading technology.
 As you consider how to maximize the efficiency of your electric vehicles, don’t go it alone.
-Drop us a line today.
+Schedule a call with us today.